Reference Pamphlet, pages 8-16 - Terms and Definitions

 When disclosing investments on Schedules A-1 or A-2 and interests in real property on Schedules A-2 or B, you must include investments and interests in real property held by your spouse or registered domestic partner, and those held by your dependent children, as if you held them directly.

-- Terry Pearson, her husband, and two dependent children each own $600 in stock in General Motors.
-Because the total value of their holdings is $2,400, Terry must disclose the stock as an investment on Schedule A-1.
+- Julia Pearson, their husband, and two dependent children each own $600 in stock in General Motors.
+Because the total value of their holdings is $2,400, Julia must disclose the stock as an investment on Schedule A-1.

 A business entity is doing business in your agency's jurisdiction if the entity has business contacts on a regular or substantial basis with a person who maintains a physical presence in your jurisdiction.